 To install your self signed certificate or signer sertificate to Adobe Acrobat, please check the video below;

-If you create your own self signed certicate you will need to update the certificate downloaded by your users, to do that please watch the video below;
+If you create your own self signed certificate you will need to upload the certificate so it can be downloaded by your users.

 10) Cron job settings

 You need to set a cron job that will be running daily to check for late signing requests.
 This is necessary is you have turned reminders ON.
 Below is a sample cron job code.

 0 0 * * * /usr/local/bin/php -q /home/YOURUSERNAME/public_html/cron.php;